 Borrowers can apply or get prequalified for a mortgage with Chase Home Lending online.
 The bank’s website includes a directory and map of home lending advisors for borrowers who need in-person assistance.
 You can also take advantage of a variety of online calculators, such as affordability and home value estimators, and checklists to help guide you through the application and process of buying a home.
 If you already have a mortgage through Chase, you can use the bank’s app to pay it, as well.

 Minimum borrower requirements

 Chase Home Lending adheres to the conforming loan requirements for mortgages approved by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac, as well as those backed by the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).
-While VA loans sometimes offer no down payment options, the other loans generally require a minimum down payment of 3 percent for conventional loans and 3.5 percent for FHA loans.
+While VA loans do not require a down payment, conventional loans require a minimum of 3 percent down and FHA loans require a minimum of 3.5 percent down.

 Chase Home Lending offers rate-and-term, cash-out and streamline refinancing.
 The lender advertises its daily refi rates online, which you can view after you enter your zip code.